android-sms-gateway/cli/README.md

 # SMS Gateway for Android™ CLI

-A command-line interface for working with SMS Gateway for Android.
+A command-line interface for interacting with the SMS Gateway for Android API.

 ## Table of Contents